angelinopersia/papofic/README.md

 <a><img src="https://img.shields.io/badge/v1.22.0-yarn-2C8EBB"/></a>
 </p>

-### Papofic lets French\* users choose a template of a document among many others available and only have to fill in their information.
-Smooth and easy.
+### Papofic lets French\* users save time with a variety of document templates of which the general content is already written.
+Only the necessary variable information must be typed in by the user.

 </div>

 <br />

-**Papofic does the basic job of a word processing software and saves you the time and effort needed into thinking up the document's content.
-The document is already written, not counting the variable information such as your name and the destination's address.**
+**Papofic acts like a basic word processing software online.
+The user chooses a nearly-completed template among the available ones and fills the given text fields with their information.**

-**All that you are required to do is choose an existing document and fill in the information fields.
-You can also choose an existing theme if you wish to decorate your document.**
+**Each template also has its own themes which can be selected to change the model's appearance.**

-**Once you're done, you may either save it as a pdf file or print it.
-Or both.**
+**Once the process is complete, the document can be saved as a pdf file and/or printed.**

 \* _Papofic only supports French localization as of today.
 It is not yet (and will likely never be) planned to support other languages in the future._